samuelgoto/proposal-optional-types/FAQ.md

 The biggest challenge we face keeping the status quo is twofold:

-* Reach of type checking for web developers
+* Reach/power of type checkers for web developers
 * Fragmentation of the ecosystem

 First, a javascript-based type system increases the chances we’ll see it adopted by [in-browser developer tools](#terminology) (which already process javascript heavily), significantly decreasing the friction to access/use them.